Pavlova

 pavlova ingredients

-• Egg Whites: The foundation of the pavlova, which provides structure and volume, and creates the crisp shell.
+• Egg Whites: Provides structure and volume to pavlova base.
 Save the leftover yolks for another recipe, like crème brûlée.

 • Cream of Tartar: Stabilizes the egg whites, ensuring they hold their shape and form.

-• Cornstarch: Helps to stabilize the pavlova’s structure and creates a fluffy center beneath the crisp exterior.
+• Cornstarch: Helps to stabilize the pavlova and also gives it a fluffier texture.

-• Mascarpone Cheese: Adds richness and creaminess to the pavlova’s topping, and complements the sweetness of the base.
+• Mascarpone Cheese: Adds richness and creaminess to the topping.

-• Lemon Zest: Provides a subtle citrusy aroma and flavor to the whipped topping.
+• Lemon Zest: Provides a subtle citrusy flavor to the whipped topping.

 • Jump to the printable recipe for precise measurements